qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

-        Proteomic method development is driven by biomedical needs in measurement sensitivity, specificity and throughout.
+        Analytical method development is driven by biomedical needs in measurement sensitivity, specificity and throughout.
 Many post-translational modifications to proteins are low abundant, accurate analysis of protein PTM requires specific enrichment methods.
 We developed online boronic affinity enrichment method for 2DLC-MS/MS analysis of glycated proteins, which has been used in identification of biomarkers to glycemic control and diabetic complications.
 We also developed laser capture microdissection-based methods for spatial proteomics to investigate the pathologies assoicated with specific cell types in a tissue.
-In addition, we developed streamlined method for highthroughout plasma protemics with improved proteome coverage, reproducibility and robustness.
+In addition, we developed a streamlined method for highthroughout plasma proteomics with improved proteome coverage, reproducibility and robustness.

   - block: hero
     content: